-Topics: 2018 National Defense Authorization Act, audits, Defense Contract Audit Agency "DCAA", Department of Defense "DoD", Generally Accepted Government Auditing Standards "GAGAS", Incurred Cost Submission "ICS"
+Topics: Cost Accounting Standards "CAS", DCAA, DCAA Audits, DCAA Memorandums for Regional Directors, Defense Contract Audit Agency "DCAA", Department of Defense "DoD", Federal Acquisition Regulation "FAR", Generally Accepted Government Auditing Standards "GAGAS", Incurred Costs, National Defense Authorization Act "NDAA"

 By: John Ford, Senior Consultant Most of us have probably heard of the misconduct allegations made recently against high profile individuals in the media, entertainment industry, and Congress.
 Many of these allegations involve violations of Title VII of the Civil Rights Act of 1964 (“CRA”), while others may involve allegations of civil or criminal violations such as battery or even rape.
 While probably not as likely to make the headlines like the recent widely publicized cases, contractors can face many of these problems.
 This article will provide a high-level overview of some of the contracting issues contractors can face if their employees.
 Read More.